 Also, there was familial healing that took place.
 Families are wonderful and complicated, and that complicated side had overwhelmed a certain relationship, but then that person was in the hospital with me almost every day.
 And, when you added other family members in, there was basically never a time when at least one family member was not there (outside of mandatory non-visiting hours) for the 9 days I was there.

 Then three months later, I was allowed to drive, and about two weeks after that, I got in a car wreck.
-I sailed into a large sign and tree and fence, and I wasn't hurt.
+My car launched across a minor ravine and crashed into a large sign, tree, and fence.
+And I wasn't hurt.
 I didn't have a scratch or scrape.
 Nothing broken from untoward physical pressure being put on my newly-sewed-up sternum from my seatbelt, steering column, or potential air bag.
 Plus, no bruising or cuts, which could have been a serious issue from just being put on blood thinner.
-I'm not even sure if I had whiplash.
+I'm not even sure I had whiplash.
 There wasn't any physical harm that came to my body.
 And that was right after heart surgery!
-And the biggest, most meaningful miracle to me was that my dog was okay, 'cause he was stickin' his head out the window the last I knew.
-And then when I looked back, he was just lying down safely on the back seat, shocked for a few seconds, but then acting completely normal and showing no sign of physical harm to his body when checked.

 So many, many miracles!

-And I say these things in the name of Jesus Christ.
+I say these things in the name of Jesus Christ.
 Amen.